 - The E-ACT passport runs alongside our curriculum model and passport activities are identified through topic planning to be achieved.
 All children are given the opportunity to achieve all year group E-ACT passport targets during an academic year.

-- Engaging parents/ carers in our Greenfield curriculum through events such as: open days, parents and carers are invited to termly WOW sessions, subject specific parent workshops (phonics, reading, maths, writing, online safety), celebrations of learning assemblies, learning within the community (EYFS stay and plays, Associate Governor involvement in Governance Review Days) and acquiring parent volunteers.
+- Engaging parents/ carers in our Greenfield curriculum through events such as open days, curriculum engagement sessions, subject specific parent workshops (phonics, reading, maths, writing, online safety), celebrations of learning assemblies, learning within the community (EYFS stay and plays, Academy Ambassador involvement in Governance Review Days) and acquiring parent volunteers.
 During learning time when children have been unable to access the school site, we are able to offer a seamless transition onto our virtual school whereby our curriculum is continued so that no learning time is lost.

-- Our Academy Associate Governors play an active role at Greenfield.
-This year, projects include participation at Governance Review Days, development of a curriculum careers day, a period poverty project, involvement in reading and volunteering with Inns Court Community & Family Centre.
+- Our Academy Ambassadors play an active role at Greenfield.
+This year, projects include participation at Governance Review Days, development of a curriculum careers day, a period poverty project, involvement in reading and volunteering with Inns Court Community and Family Centre.

 - Promoting special WOW days off timetable focusing on different curriculum areas and ensuring children have regular access to specialist provision, e.g. music, drama, art and sport, both inspire and deepen learning and shows the value placed on the wider curriculum.